shaunahan/Thesis_Time_Series_Analysis/readme.md

-# Time Series Analysis on the U.S. Unemployment Rate
+# U.S. Unemployment Rate Forecasts using Time Series Analysis

 This repository contains source codes used for my thesis on the U.S. unemployment rate time series forecasting.